guacsec/guac-visualizer/docs/setup.md

 ## Configuring the GraphQL endpoint

-This should run the frontend service by default on http://localhost:3000.
-However, this does assume that the graphql server is run on http://localhost:8080/query.
-If this is not the case, you may edit the `next.config.js`.

 The application retrieves the GraphQL endpoint from the environment variable NEXT_PUBLIC_GRAPHQL_DESTINATION.
 You should set this variable before running the application.
 By default, if this variable is not set, it assumes that the GraphQL server is run on http://localhost:8080/query.

 To change the GraphQL endpoint you can set the NEXT_PUBLIC_GRAPHQL_DESTINATION environment variable like this: